xulihang/tesseract-clipboard/readme.md

 macOS: Command+shift+4

-Linux: Ctrl+Shift+PrntScrn (If may differ based on different desktop environments)
+Linux: Ctrl+Shift+PrntScrn (It may differ based on different desktop environments)